Kafka Consumer Groups & Offsets

 Conduktor & Kafka Consumer Groups

-Conduktor can help you with managing your Kafka consumer groups and reset offsets if needed.
+Conduktor Platform helps you to manage your Kafka consumer groups and reset offsets if needed.